rBazan98/league-enter/README.md

 - Adjusts check frequency based on game phase to save CPU. 🛠️💻
 - Pause and resume easily with the `P` key. ⏸️▶️

+###  Reminder ⚠️
+Please use this tool responsibly.
+Make sure to be ready to make your ban and manually pick your champion on time to avoid inconveniencing other players and to prevent inactivity penalties.

 ---

 ## Requirements 📋